Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Geometry and combinatorics of polyhedral complexes and smooth tropical varieties.

 \subsection{Convex superlevel sets.}

 If $\wt{f}$ has convex superlevel sets, we can easily work out the normal and tangential Morse data. \begin{lem} With the notation as in Theorem~\ref{thm:smt_main_theorem}, let us assume that for every critical value $t$ of $f$, $\wt{f}^{-1}[t,\infty)$ is closed and convex.
-Consider $x$ any critical point of $f$, let $\sigma^\circ$ denote its stratum and assume $s< t=f(x)$ is chosen so that $(s, t]$ contains no further critical values of $f$.
+Let $x$ be a critical point of $f$, let $\sigma^\circ$ denote its stratum and assume that $s< t=f(x)$ is chosen so that $(s, t]$ contains no further critical values of $f$.
 Then \begin{compactenum}[\rm (1)] \item the tangential Morse data at $x$ is given by $(\sigma,\partial \sigma)$, and \item the normal Morse data at $x$ is given by \end{compactenum} \end{lem}

 \begin{proof} Since $\wt{f}^{-1}[t,\infty)$ is closed, smooth and convex for every critical value $t$, the Morse function $f_{|\sigma^\circ}$ takes a minimum at $x\in \sigma^\circ$.
 Claim $(1)$ follows.
 Claim $(2)$ holds regardless of the requirement on superlevel sets, cf.\ \cite[Part~I, Section~3.9]{GM-SMT}. \end{proof}